-Rotations and developmental assignments are grouped together as Because the agency and supervisor will be without your services during the rotational opportunity, but are still paying your salary, there may be times when the agency Rotational opportunities are at the discretion of organization.
+Rotations and developmental assignments are grouped together as Because the agency and supervisor will be without your services during the rotational opportunity, but are still paying your salary and benefits, there may be times when Rotational opportunities are at the discretion of organization.
 You are required to go through agency-specific procedures before pursuing them.
 More specifically, it is your responsibility to initiate the approval process, if required by the agency, before making contacts or agreements to go